The 10-day DL and the starting pitcher apocalypse

 Which brings us to the second decision the Dodgers made, the one involving a pitcher who did start: Alex Wood.
 On Sunday, Wood threw a masterpiece, striking out 10 batters and shutting out the Colorado Rockies at Coors Field.
 But he left the game after six innings and just 88 pitches, with the Dodgers leading 4-0.

 We all know that starting pitchers don't work as deep into games as they used to, as teams try (unsuccessfully) to preserve their pitchers' health.
-But what's most notable this year is when starters are increasingly getting the hook: not when they're losing but when they're winning.
+What's most notable this year is when starters are increasingly getting the hook: not when they're losing but when they're winning.

 This year, starters have averaged 5.96 innings per start in games their teams won.
 That's down from 6.17 innings at the same point in the season last year and down from 6.36 innings per start one decade ago.